rajeshm7910/apigee-hybrid-templates/README.md

 ## Getting Started
 - Keep Key/Certificate pair in config/ directory

 - Edit apigee-cluster.yaml and edit apigee variables.
-These apigee variables are same as overrides.yaml except
+These apigee variables are same as overrides.yaml except following changes

   - *sslKeyPath is key, sslRootCAPath is root and sslCertPath is crt*
   - *serviceAccount path doesn't need to be set to any values.
-This will be automatically set when hybrid cluster is created*
+This will be set when you deploy*
+  - *gcpExternalIp property can be used to specify external LB for mart or ingress*

 ```
 imports: